Create a Windows 10 ISO image from an existing installation

-You can download official ISO files for the Anniversary Update, and for Windows 10 build 14372, for example, but you can’t download an ISO file of the latest build.
+You can download official ISO files for the Anniversary Updates, and for different Windows builds, but you can’t download an ISO file of the latest build released.

 There’s a way to create a ISO file of basically any Windows 10 Preview build you want, but it’s not an official way, approved by Microsoft.
 So, here’s what you need to do.

 When you need to install a new version of Windows 10, or download a new build, Microsoft delivers it to you through a new ESD (Electronic Software Delivery) image format.
-This image is known as

 To create our custom ISO file, we’re going to take advantage of the install.ESD file.
 This file is usually stored the hidden $WINDOWS.~BT folder, there’s an easy way to find.

 Once you’ve found the install.ESD file, you’re going to need a program called ESD Decrypter, to create your own ISO file.

 But first, we have to mention that this utility is a third-party program, so you’ll be using it on your own risk.